brainly/onesky-gradle-plugin/README.md

     // has src/main/res/ as a default value,
-    // can be overriden with your custom path (optional) sourcePath = "path-to-your-string-values-directory" }
+    // can be overriden with your custom path (optional) sourcePath = "path-to-your-string-values-directory"

+    // Determines if the plugin should download & replace the base language or not.
+    // defaults to false
+    downloadBaseLanguage = false
+}
 ```